Dendi, Dandawa in Benin

 What Are Their Lives Like?

 The village community is patrilineal, that is, all the men have a common male ancestor.
 Among the Dendi nobles, firstborn sons are pressured to marry their paternal uncle's daughter in order to maintain the purity of the lineage.
-Men marry while they are in their late twenties; whereas, girls marry while in their early teens.
+Men marry while they are in their late twenties; whereas girls marry while in their early teens.
 Whether the marriage lasts or not, all of the children belong to the husband's lineage group.
-Although the Islamic law allows a man to have up to four wives, most of the Dendi men have only one, due to economic reasons.
+Although the Islamic law allows a man to have up to four wives, most Dendi men have only one for economic reasons.
 When there is more than one wife, each lives in her own separate dwelling within the extended family compound.

 What Are Their Beliefs?